microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceActivity-getMetricsForMfaSignInFailure.md

 ---
 title: "serviceActivity: getMetricsForMfaSignInFailure"
-description: "Get the number of times users fail to complete interactive MFA sign-ins using the Microsoft Entra MFA cloud service.
+description: "Get the number of times users fail to complete interactive MFA sign-ins using the Microsoft Entra MFA cloud service over a given time range.
 A failure sign-in case can be users abandoning or canceling MFA requests, refreshing MFA sessions without doing interactive MFA, or using passwordless methods that are not counted as MFA sign-ins."
-author: zachpeng
+author: "Zacharypeng"
 ms.localizationpriority: medium
-ms.prod: identity-and-access
+ms.prod: "identity-and-access-reports"
 doc_type: apiPageType
 ---

-# serviceActivity: getMetricsMfaSignInFailure
+# serviceActivity: getMetricsForMfaSignInFailure
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the number of times users fail to complete interactive MFA sign-ins using the Microsoft Entra MFA cloud service.
+Get the number of times users fail to complete interactive MFA sign-ins using the Microsoft Entra MFA cloud service over a given time range.
 A failure sign-in case can be users abandoning or canceling MFA requests, refreshing MFA sessions without doing interactive MFA, or using passwordless methods that are not counted as MFA sign-ins.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 | Permission type                        | Permissions (from least to most privileged) |